min2ha/ukwa-site/content/target/38550/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Donald's Thoughts | Comment on the secular, scientific, political and ecclesiastical scene

 Donald Boyd, Scottish Christian Party "Proclaiming Christ's Lordship" candidate for Inverness, Nairn, Badenoch and Strathspey in the 2017 general election.